Castle and Barony of Robertland: The murder of the 4th Earl of Eglinton

-George Robertson gives a 'traditional' version of the death of the earl, in which Cunninghame of Clonbeith Castle is stated as being an accessory, caught and killed in Hamilton.
-The earl is said to have been on his way to a visit to the laird of Robertland Castle, but stops first for refreshment at Lainshaw Castle.
-The Laird of Lainshaw, a Montgomerie, tries to dissuade him from continuing his journey, but to no avail and on his way back from Robertland he is met and murdered by Cunninghame of Aiket Castle at a place called the Windy-path in Stewarton.
+George Robertson gave a 'traditional' version of the death of the earl, in which Cunninghame of Clonbeith Castle was stated as being an accessory, caught and killed in Hamilton.
+The earl is said to have been on his way to a visit to the laird of Robertland Castle, but stopped first for refreshment at Lainshaw Castle.
+The Laird of Lainshaw, a Montgomerie, tried to dissuade him from continuing his journey, but to no avail and on his way back from Robertland he was met and murdered by Cunninghame of Aiket Castle at a place in Stewarton called "the Windy-path".
 He was shot and although dying he was able to stay in the saddle until he reached the Annick Ford where he fell from his horse and expired immediately.
 The Windy-path has been called the 'Mourning or weeping-path' since that day and is marked as such on the OS maps.